Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (a) the UniSC approved cover sheet and examination questions are submitted to Student Business Services no later than three weeks prior to the start of the examination period;

-(c) examination questions conforms with the University’s guidelines on format and presentation; and
+(c) examination questions conform with the University’s guidelines on format and presentation.

 6.2.2 Student Business Services is responsible for arranging the printing of the required number of on-campus examination papers.
-The cost of printing the examination papers will be costed to the relevant School.
+The cost of printing the examination papers is costed to the relevant School.

 6.2.3 At all stages of preparation for examinations, examination papers must be stored, transferred and printed securely.